Skip to content

 Enable this switch to have the DPL use the voltage thresholds rather than the SoC thresholds even though the battery SoC is available.
 As the SoC value is hard to keep accurate, it is often a good option to start and stop discharging based on the battery's voltage rather than the reported SoC.

-Start Threshold for Battery Discharing
+Start Threshold for Battery Discharging

 Note